determined-ai/determined/docs/cluster-setup-guide/security/rbac.rst

 WebUI
 -----

-To see user and group management UI,
+To see the user and group management UI,

 #.
 Click on your username in the upper left corner.
 #.
 Click "Settings"